- 7:45am – Sunrise Club

 Curriculum enrichment days are planned each term.
 These include specialist music days with local Maestro Pedro Brown, playground songs and rhymes with Alison Houlbrooke and recording our first CD at the studios of the RNC for the Blind in Hereford.
 Other arts events include an exhibition of framed children’s work and work with Arts Council funded specialists in Dance and 3D art.
 With generous support from PTFA we take all children to see live theatre performances at Christmas.
 We achieved the prestigious ARTSMARK Silver award at first attempt in 2009.

 Teachers and pre-school staff are able to respond to any queries within the hours of 8.00 am and 4.00 pm during term-time weekdays.
-If any query is of an urgent safeguarding nature or is relating to the reporting of a positive Coronavirus case please contact the school office.
+If any query is of an urgent safeguarding nature please contact the school office.
 The office is open between 8.30 am and 4.00 pm.
 Please be assured that staff will respond to your query as soon as possible within working hours, bearing in mind that teachers spend most of their day teaching and must prioritise the children's learning.